blambeau/quickl/examples/hello_world/README.md

 * An **instance** of command is actually executed.
 Therefore, it is safe to install instance variables through options and to use them in execute().
 * Documentation shown with --help is the rdoc documentation evaluated in the binding of the SimpleCommand **class**.
 Therefore, you can use #{...} to display specific things (like #{sumarized_options}).
-* Default error handlers are installed by default to catch Interrupt Minicom::Exit and OptionParser::Error.
+* Default error handlers are installed by default to catch Interrupt, Minicom::Exit and OptionParser::Error.
 See error_handling example to learn more about them.